chimera-linux/cports/Usage.md

 * Read only - after installing dependencies, programs run within are not allowed to write outside of their designated directories.
-* Without network access - after fetching all source distfiles, programs are not allowed to access the network from within.
+* Without network access - after fetching all sources, programs are not allowed to access the network from within.
 This enforces the policy of having to fetch all of their files ahead of time.
 Checksums are enforced for those files.
 * Isolated - the sandbox does not have access to the outside file system.
 * Unprivileged - after the fetch stage, all namespace types are unshared.